Setting-up Kerberos Authentication¶

 We recommend selecting Password never expires.
 Otherwise, you will have to reconfigure and restart the Virtual DataPort server every time the password expires.

-Regarding encryption mechanisms, we recommend clearing Use Kerberos DES encryption types for this account because is considered insecure.
+Clear Use Kerberos DES encryption types for this account

 Declaring a Service Principal Name (SPN)¶